 Tourism statistics - nights spent at tourist accommodation establishments

 This article focuses on the short-term evolutions in the nights spent in tourist accommodation in the European Union (EU).
-The data from the most recent reference month available (June 2017) are compared with the same month of the previous year.
-In addition, data for a six-month period of the current year (January to June 2017) are compared with the same period of the previous year.
+The data from the most recent reference month available (October 2017) are compared with the same month of the previous year.
+In addition, data from January 2017 to October 2017 are compared with the same period of the previous year.

 - 1 Main statistical findings